-- Wander through the narrow cobblestone streets and alleys.
+- Wander through the cobblestone streets and alleys of Barrio Santa Cruz.

-- Sample traditional Spanish and Andalusian foods at one of Santa Cruz’s many tapas bars.
+- Sample traditional Spanish and Andalusian foods at one of Barrio Santa Cruz’s many tapas bars.

 - Learn the history of Flamenco at the Museo del Baile Flamenco.

 Tucked away in the centre of Seville is the El Arenal barrio.
-A smart and sophisticated residential district, El Arenal is most famous for its beautiful bullfighting ring which sits in the centre of the neighbourhood.
+A smart and sophisticated residential district, El Arenal is one of the busiest neighborhoods in Seville.
+The neighborhood buzzes with activity and is a top destination for tourists.

-Although El Arenal is one of Seville’s more upscale neighbourhoods, it is also where you’ll find a great variety of budget accommodation options.
+Although El Arenal is one of Seville’s more upscale neighborhoods, it is also where you’ll find a great variety of budget accommodation options.

-Featuring everything from backpacker dormitories to modern boutique hotels, El Arena is a neighbourhood where you’ll find accommodations to fit every style and budget.
+Featuring everything from backpacker dormitories to modern boutique hotels.
+El Arenal is a neighborhood where you’ll find places to stay to fit every style and budget.

 Hotel Europa Boutique Sevilla is a charming and cosy hotel.
-Located a short walk from Seville Cathedral, this hotel is surrounded by restaurants, cafes, and nightlife options.
-It offers a range of amenities, including private bathrooms, free wifi and on-site bicycle rentals.
-Rooms are outfitted with TVs and refrigerators.View on Booking.com View on HotelsCombined
+Located within walking distance from Seville Cathedral, this hotel is surrounded by restaurants, cafes, and nightlife options.
+It offers all the amenities you need for a comfy stay, including private bathrooms, free Wi-Fi and on-site bicycle rentals.
+Cycling is a pretty cool way to experience the city!

 Things to See and Do in El Arenal